Merge customers

 Users can switch between categories using the tabs above the list.
 The number of remaining groups is shown next to each tab (e.g. 34 remaining).

-Each group presents potential duplicates that can be reviewed and merged into a single main customer profile.
+Each group contains potential duplicates that you can review and merge into a single main customer profile.

 Customers are automatically grouped by one or more of the following matching criteria: